Supereg/secure-video-specification/README.md

 #### Doorbells

-HomeKit Secure-Video doorbells need to expose the same services as normal doorbells and secure-video cameras with the following additional requirements:
+HomeKit Secure-Video doorbells need to expose the same services as both doorbells and secure-video cameras.

-* The `CameraRecordingManagement` service (probably) needs to link to the `Doorbell` service.

 ### Active states